 By hiring and training qualified peers to provide a variety of tutorial services, the University Tutorial Center promotes strategies for students to become independent learners and therefore contributes to NC State undergraduate and graduate students’ academic success.
 The UTC also interacts with on and off-campus partners to share expertise about the tutoring field.

 The UTC began in 1979 as a small academic assistance program (the Learning Assistance Center) for veterans, which later expanded to offer tutorials for all undergraduates.
 In 1987, the center added Supplemental Instruction (SI) support to support the large demand for chemistry academic assistance.
 In 2001, the center added writing and speaking tutorial support for all students.
-Currently the UTC provides tutoring by appointment support for chemistry, math and physics courses (100 and 200-level), SI support for select large-lecture undergraduate classes and writing and speaking support for all undergraduate and graduate students.
+Currently the UTC provides tutoring by appointment and drop-in support for chemistry, math and physics courses (100 and 200-level), SI support for select large-lecture undergraduate classes and writing and speaking support for all undergraduate and graduate students.